joekariuki3/alx-airbnb-database/database-adv-script/README.md

 ## Notes

 - These queries are for demonstration and learning purposes.
-- See comments in the SQL file for explanations of each JOIN type.
+- See comments in each SQL file for explanations of the query logic.